Nexmo/comms-router/README.md

 User application creates a router and then one or more queues, agents and plans.

-Then the application calls the router to creates a task with its requirements and either places it in a queue or assigns a plan to it.
+Then the application calls the router to create a task with its requirements and either places it in a queue or assigns a plan to it.

 The plan contains list of rules, which the router executes in order.
 First rule which predicate matches the task requirements determines the queue for this task.